-AND,
+AND

-• The employee has exhausted all their accrued leave balances including Advanced Sick Leave AND are unable to telecommute or be reassigned.
+• Are unable to telecommute or be reassigned.

 If CVT is approved, employees should only code regularly scheduled work hours on their timesheets.

 If an agency wishes to authorize paid administrative leave for reasons other than those listed in this policy, they must receive prior approval from the DHR administrator.